 Since the first days of operation, Kerry Airport has gone on to grow in a sustainable manner, attracting routes that best service the local area needs.
 The main source of traffic for Kerry is inbound tourism and VFRs.
 The main source markets for visitors are UK, Germany, France and USA.

-Recently, through the airport's successful partnership with Aer Lingus Regional, connecting traffic volumes have increased on the Kerry Dublin route.
-The airport can now offer connecting services to the USA & Canada with Aer Lingus and Middle East, Asia and Australia with Etihad.
+Recently, through the airport's successful partnership with Aer Lingus Regional, connecting traffic volumes have increased on the Kerry-Dublin route.
+The airport can now offer connecting services to the USA & Canada with Aer Lingus and the Middle East, Asia and Australia with Etihad.

 The airport is located just minutes drive from some of Ireland's key tourism attractions such the Wild Atlantic Way, Killarney, Ring of Kerry and the Dingle peninsula and it offers easy access to other areas such as West Cork, Shannon to name but a few.
 Passengers travelling through the airport welcome the customer friendly, hassle free and speedy access through the airport.